Understanding Common Bidet Seat Terms

 D

-Deodorizer – Built-in bidet deodorizers draw air from the toilet bowl through a charcoal filter to remove odors.
-It doesn’t add scent to the air like an air freshener does, rather it eliminates odors at the source.
-Because there are gaps between the seat, the toilet bowl and your body, the deodorizer doesn’t fully eliminate odors.
-It does, however, reduce them.
+Deodorizer – Built-in bidet deodorizers draw air from the toilet bowl through a charcoal or carbon filter to remove odors.
+Bidet deodorizers don’t add scent to the air like an air freshener; instead, they eliminate odors at the source.
+Because there are gaps between the seat, the toilet bowl and your body, the deodorizer won’t eliminate odors completely.
+It does, however, reduce them significantly.

 Direct Connect Flush – See “Flush, Direct Connect“

 Dual Flush Toilet – Dual flush toilets have two flush options.
 The bigger flush is designed to get rid of solid waste, while the smaller flush is perfect for liquid waste.
-Common dual flush volumes include 1.6/0.8 Gallons Per Flush, 1.28/0.9 GPF, 1.28/0.8 GPF and 1.0/0.8 GPF.
+Common dual flush volumes include 1.6/0.8 Gallons Per Flush (GPF), 1.28/0.9 GPF, 1.28/0.8 GPF and 1.0/0.8 GPF.

-Dynamax Tornado Flushing – This powerful flush technology comes on select dual flush TOTO toilets (1.28/0.8 GPF and 1.0/0.9 GPF) and works a bit differently than a traditional toilet flush.
-Many standard toilets release half the flush water from the rim to rinse the bowl and use the other half to fill the jet siphon hole at the bottom of the bowl, creating a vacuum that helps suck waste down the trapway.
+Dynamax Tornado Flushing – This powerful flush technology comes on select dual flush TOTO standard toilets and bidet toilets.
+Run-of-the-mill toilets release half the flush water from the rim to rinse the bowl and use the other half to fill the jet siphon hole at the bottom of the bowl, creating a vacuum that helps suck waste down the trapway.
 In contrast, Dynamax Tornado flushing routes all the flush water through the rim in a forceful spiral motion, allowing the flush to completely clean the bowl while also conserving water.
-The end result is a very quiet, highly effective, and extra efficient flush.
+The end result is a quiet, highly effective and extra-efficient flush.

 E

-Easily Replaceable Nozzles / Easy to Replace Nozzles – The nozzles on most bidet seats aren’t removable.
-Should you have a nozzle issue, you’ll likely need to mail or manually drop off your bidet seat at a certified repair facility for servicing.
+Easily Replaceable Nozzles / Easy to Replace Nozzles – The nozzles on most bidets aren’t removable.
+Should you have a nozzle issue, you’ll likely need to mail your bidet to a certified repair facility for servicing.
 That said, some bidet seats feature nozzles that easily come off for simple, at-home replacement.
-These are generally referred to as “easily replaceable nozzles”.
+These are generally referred to as “easily replaceable nozzles.”

-Eco Mode (Energy Saving Mode) – Eco mode reduces the seat’s energy consumption, usually by lowering the seat and/or water temperature to roughly match the bathroom’s temperature (or slightly warmer).
-Some seats switch into energy saving mode a set number of minutes after its last use, while others sense patterns in your seat usage and switch into eco mode around those intervals.
+Eco Mode (Energy Saving Mode) – Eco mode reduces a bidet’s energy consumption, usually by lowering the seat and/or water temperature to roughly match the bathroom’s temperature.
+Some bidets switch into energy saving mode a set number of minutes after their last use, while others sense patterns in your seat usage and switch into eco mode around those intervals.
 Still others allow you to choose specific timeframes during which you want the seat to go into eco-mode, similar to how many home thermostats can be programmed to automatically turn down the heat during periods of the day when you know you won’t be at home.
+You can find out which type of eco mode a bidet has by checking the manual.
 Eco mode can be turned on or off with the touch of a button, so if you’re not a fan, you aren’t obligated to use it.

 Elongated Seat Size – See “Seat Size: Elongated vs. Round”